Midtrans/advanced-faq-site/faq-general.md

 In order to ensure the customer-to-midtrans encryption are properly implemented, merchants are required to use official Midtrans provided javascript library for card transaction (midtrans.min.js, snap.js, or Mobile SDK) and strictly prohibited to record card credentials to their own system, unless PCI DSS certified.
 If you have proof of how a 3rd party can possibly break this security, feel free to contact us, we will connect you to our Infosec team.

+### Merchant is using GOPAY `callback_url` but customer does not redirected to expected url/deeplink what is wrong?
+For GOPAY transaction, merchant can specify `callback_url`, customer will be redirected to `callback_url` after attempting GOPAY payment within GOJEK app, wether the result is failure or success.
+If customer did not get redirected properly, please check the following points:
+- **Is customer making payment on GOJEK app via QR Code?**
+Making payment by scanning QR will not result in redirect.
+Only `gojek://` deeplink method will result in redirect.

+- **Do merchant use `http/https` protocol as the url?**
+Make sure to add trailing slash `/`  at the end of the url.
+For example `https://myshop/finish_payment/`.
+GOPAY will automatically append `?<some-query>` at the end of the url, some web framework unable to handle `?` directly appended to your url like `https://myshop/finish_payment?order_id=123`, so you have to ensure to add `/`.

+- **Do merchant use app deeplink protocol as the url?**
+Make sure merchant app already handle that deeplink url, for example `slack://finis_payment/`, make sure the `slack` app can handle `/finish_payment` as deeplink

+- **Do the callback_url trigger any redirect?**
+Sometime that url trigger redirect to another url, or you have internal redirect rule within your network/device.
+Please check that url.

 ### Can merchant retrieve/store GOPAY deeplink url in mobile app?
 For Snap payment product: